Underdog Fantasy promo code CBSSPORTS2: New play $5, get $50 offer for NFL Week 4, more

-Underdog Fantasy promo code CBSSPORTS2: Play $5, get $50 offer for NFL games on Tuesday, September 23
+Underdog Fantasy promo code CBSSPORTS2: Play $5, get $50 offer for NFL Week 4 on Wednesday, September 24

 Underdog Fantasy offers a play $5, get $50 promotion for new users with the Underdog Fantasy bonus code CBSSPORTS2

-A battle between NFC West contenders opens NFL Week 4 on Thursday Night Football, when the Arizona Cardinals face the Seattle Seahawks, making it the perfect time to use the latest Underdog Fantasy promo code CBSSPORTS2.
-Both teams have started the season at 2-1, trailing only the San Francisco 49ers at 3-0.
-Arizona is coming off a 16-15 loss to the 49ers, while the Seahawks cruised to a 44-13 win over the New Orleans Saints on Sunday.
+The Arizona Cardinals clash with the Seattle Seahawks in a key Thursday Night Football matchup between NFC West contenders as they kick off Week 4 of the NFL schedule, making it the perfect time to use the latest Underdog Fantasy promo code CBSSPORTS2.
+The Cardinals, who are coming off a 16-15 loss to the 3-0 San Francisco 49ers on Sunday, are tied with the Seahawks and Los Angeles Rams for second at 2-1.
+Seattle is coming off a 44-13 thumping of the New Orleans Saints in Week 3.
 The Underdog Fantasy promo code varies by location, but includes a potential Play $5, get $50 offer.
 Regardless of your location, using the Underdog Fantasy bonus code CBSSPORTS2 will ensure you get the best Underdog Fantasy promo code available in your state.
 Click here to get the latest Underdog Fantasy promo code for new users:

 After downloading the Underdog Fantasy app, here's how to get started and use the Underdog promo code CBSSPORTS2.
 Follow these steps to claim your Underdog Fantasy deposit match bonus.